Discrete Filter

 , for the second channel delays are[s2, s2, s2]

 , and so on.It is possible that the number of dimensions is larger.
-The general rule: the first dimension corresponds to initial conditions for different delays, the following dimensions correspond to different channels.
+The general rule: the first dimension corresponds to the initial conditions for different delays, the following dimensions correspond to different channels.
 Channels can be elements not only of a vector, but also of a matrix and arrays of higher dimensions.

 The number of delays is determined as described above.
 For Direct form I